This is an ongoing spiritual and self-expansion experience. Go to the Omega Experience Page to start at the beginning.

 Related article on food and your health

-This is part three of a series on my experience working as Seasonal Staff at The Omega Institute in Rhinebeck, NY.
+This is part three of a series on my experience volunteering as Seasonal Staff at The Omega Institute in Rhinebeck, NY.
 To read from the beginning start with

 I’ve been moving away from eating meat for years now.
 I was raised as a heavy meat-eater and it has always been kinda tough for me to give it up entirely.